ThatCatDev/Kaimu/docs/src/content/docs/guides/okta-auth.md

 ---
 title: Setting up Okta
-description: Configure Okta as an OIDC provider for Pulse
+description: Configure Okta as an OIDC provider for Kaimu
 ---

-This guide walks through setting up Okta as an authentication provider for Pulse.
+This guide walks through setting up Okta as an authentication provider for Kaimu.

 ## Prerequisites